shikorab/SceneGraph/README.md

 ## Usage
 1. Run `"python Run.py download"` to download and extract train, validation and test data.
-The data contains the result of applying the LP model to the VisualGenome data.
-The LP model takes two weeks to run, so for simplicity we do not include its implementation as part of the package.
+The data already contains the result of applying the baseline detecor over the VisualGenome data.
 2. Run `"python Run.py eval gpi_linguistic_pretrained <gpu-number>"` to evaluate the pre-trained model of our best variant, linguistic with multi-head attention. (recall@100 SG Classification).
 3. Run `"python Run.py train gpi_linguistic <gpu-number>"` to train a new model (linguistic with multi-head attention).
 4. Run `"python Run.py eval gpi_linguistic_best <gpu-number>"` to evaluate the new model. (recall@100 SG Classification).